Images Index> 20th & 21st Century, Matlock> This page

 Hunter's Grocery Shop is on the opposite corner and next door to Hunter's is the shop unit occupied for some years by Basquil, the tailor.
 Whether Mr. Basquil was still in business is not known as he last advertised in 1908[11].
 However, the sign on the window is the same as one in another photo on this site[11].
 It is not possible to read which solicitor was using the offices in Hunters Buildings although in 1916 it was Frederick William Gill[12].

 On the right hand side is a row of single storey shops, "Coronation Buildings", which were presumably named to commemorate the Coronation of Edward VII.
 Although unreadable on the top picture, it can be read on the sign over the butchers in the second image.
 The butcher's shop was the London Central Meat Co.
 Limited (LCM).
 Whilst there is no sign with their name on it, the chemist's selling Kodak film was Pilkington's.
-The sign, jutting out on the left of the chemist's, advertises table waters is possibly reads G. WRIGHT, TABLE WATERS and below the main window is a sign advertising a "DARK ROOM".
+The sign, jutting out on the left of the chemist's, advertises table waters is possibly reads G. WRIGHT, TABLE WATERS and below the main window is a sign advertising a "DARK ROOM", which meant photographic film could be developed and printed there.
 Next door, the shop that is shut up (top image only), is Bradley's Clothiers and then the International Tea Co.'s Stores Limited.

 To return to the top picture, someone was even digging up the road opposite Hunter's Corner.
 But it was the ladder that everyone was looking at with such great interest, apart from the workman's "mate".